 - What techniques do competitors use for selling?

 B2C and B2B Strategies

-- Influencer marketing is a good investment, albeit long-term (takes a while working with multiple influencers on targeted campaigns).
+- Influencer marketing is a good investment, albeit long-term (it takes a while to work with multiple influencers on targeted campaigns).

 - Hiring a local salesperson in each area is also a great idea.
 Selling more expensive products in a specific country (say, the US) may justify hiring a local salesperson there.
 Attending conferences, trade shows, meetups – and meeting prospects locally.